-Peter Kirkpatrick, an enthusiast aircraft pilot, is deeply involved in the restoration of a Mark I Hawker Hurricane V7497 aeroplane, in the hopes of not only one day flying it, but also recreating a part of the Battle of Britain’s history for the educational and cultural benefit of future generations.
+Peter not only flies the aircraft , but is also recreating a part of the Battle of Britain’s history for the educational and cultural benefit of future generations.

-Although the restoration project has reached its half way mark, funding and support is crucial, and Peter is now calling for all those interested in supporting the project to reach out and help be a part of this tremendously inspiring project, by way of funding, legal services, and awareness, in order to recreate history for the future.
+Now the restoration has been completed, funding and support is crucial, and Peter is now calling for all those interested in supporting the project to reach out and help be a part of this tremendously inspiring project in order to recreate history for the future.

 V7497 was flown by Flying Officer Rogers when the aircraft was felled by three Me109s.
 He parachuted to survive and served for Bomber Command.
 The aircraft came down heavily and was buried, that is the reason why many original parts appear in the restoration.

 The opportunity of becoming involved in a Battle of Britain Warbird project came about fortuitously following a telephone conversation between Peter and Tony Ditheridge of Hawker Restoration Ltd. Tony, traditionally a tool maker, setup the Company on the back of his historical Car restoration business, using the same skills applied to aeroplane.
 He tooled himself up and has had a hand in restoring the majority of the 11 or so Hurricanes flying today.
 He had kept back a special project for himself, a Mark I Battle of Britain serving Hurricane (V7497), out of Kenley Aerodrome (Squadron 501), which was shot down over Kent on 29th September 1940, having only been in service since the 24th September; a fairly standard duration for fighters at the height of the battle.